sushidze/recipes-assistant-react/README.md

 ## Description of the project

-Foodgram is a resource for publishing recipes.
+Grocery assistant is a resource for publishing recipes.
 Users can create their own recipes, read other users' recipes, subscribe to interesting authors, add the best recipes to favorites, and create a shopping list and download it in pdf format

 ## Installing the project locally